-February 26th was the National Pink Shirt Day in 2020.
+February 24th is National Pink Shirt Day in 2021.

 The event originated in Nova Scotia in 2007 when two teenage boys organized their school to wear pink shirts in support of a fellow student who was bullied for wearing one.
 This event has grown and is not only celebrated in Canada, but also in other countries like Japan, New Zealand and the Panama.